qrnvz/quadrice/README.md

 # VERSIONS
-v1.0.5 fixed major bug with calculations if D = 0, added flexability to calculation details;
+v1.0.5 fixed major bug with calculations if D = 0, added flexibility to calculation details;
 v1.0.4 fixed some of the display bugs;
 v1.0.3 input fields now accept a maximum of 4 characters;
 v1.0.2 roots can now only have two decimal places, fixed bug informing that the application is a virus;